BilalDawood01/bilaldawood01.github.io/_posts/2024-05-15-My-Porfolio.md

 layout: post
 date: 2024-05-09 12:26:40
 title: Bilal Dawood's Portfolio
-subtitle: 'An overview of my projects and academic progress'
+subtitle: 'An overview of my projects and academic progress (Website currently in progress)'
 description: >-
   I'm Bilal Dawood, an Electrical Engineering student at the University of Calgary.
 Passionate about innovation, I'm eager to carve a career path in embedded systems and AI/ML.
   Beyond academics, I find enjoy partaking in sports like football, basketball, and swimming, fueling my energy  and teamwork skills.
 With diverse project experience, I'm equipped to make meaningful contributions in electronics and technolog.